Freezing eggplant is a great way to store some of the season’s harvest – and to get a head start on your meal prepping this fall.

 Eggplant will last in the freezer for about 9 months in general, but eggplant that has been stored in vacuum-sealed bags can last for 14 months.

 That’s all there is to it!
-Freezing eggplant is easy, and it’s a fantastic way to preserve your harvest until the next time your plants begin producing large, bountiful amounts of these delicious vegetables.
+Freezing is easy, and it’s a fantastic way to preserve your eggplants until the next time your plants begin producing large, bountiful amounts of these delicious vegetables.